bob123456678/TrainControl/Readme.md

         - When editing edges, added a new option to capture switch and signal commands from the track diagram
         - When initializing a new graph, added an option to load a sample graph corresponding to the sample layout
         - Locomotives can no longer be edited in the UI while autonomy is running
-        - Fixed graph integrity error where S88 sensors could be removed from stations once created
     - Accessory database
         - Warnings will now be shown in the log if an accessory address is out of range (>= 256)
         - Accessories with invalid addresses will now be automatically removed from the internal database at startup